Damian Scarf

-Damian Kieran Scarf (1983 – 18 December 2024) was a New Zealand psychologist and associate professor in the Department of Psychology at the University of Otago.
+Damian Kieron Scarf (1983 – 18 December 2024) was a New Zealand psychologist and associate professor in the Department of Psychology at the University of Otago.
 He combined work in comparative cognition with studies of adolescent behaviour and was noted for mentoring Māori and Pasifika students.

 Early life and education

 Scarf originally studied zoology at the University of Otago, then completed a PhD in psychology in 2011 that examined how pigeons represent and plan serial order.
 His dissertation was later placed on the Division of Sciences list of "exceptional theses".
-During his doctorate, he received a Fulbright scholarship and spent a year at Columbia University’s Primate Cognition Laboratory as a visiting researcher.
+During his doctorate, he received a Fulbright scholarship and spent a year at Columbia University's Primate Cognition Laboratory as a visiting researcher.

 Academic career

 After a post-doctoral fellowship in child development, Scarf joined Otago’s psychology department as a lecturer in 2013 and was promoted to Associate Professor.
 He directed the Adolescent Behaviour and Child Development (ABCD) Lab and taught papers on adolescent behaviour and child development.

 Scarf was awarded a Rutherford Discovery Fellowship in 2019 for ‘‘The Belonging Project’’, which investigated how group identification supports mental health.
 Scarf’s early comparative work showed that pigeons and other animals could plan action sequences and even recognise written words.
 A 2016 paper in Proceedings of the National Academy of Sciences demonstrated orthographic processing in pigeons.

 Later projects focused on the "social cure" and positive youth development, exploring how group belonging buffers students from anxiety, alcohol harm and loneliness.